-Anthony Russo (born February 3, 1970 in Cleveland, Ohio) and his brother Joseph Vincent "Joe" Russo (born July 8, 1971 in Cleveland, Ohio) are American film and television directors, screenwriters and producers of Italian descent.
+Anthony Russo (born February 3, 1970) and his brother Joseph Vincent "Joe" Russo (born July 8, 1971) are American film and television directors, screenwriters and producers of Italian descent.

 They are known to work jointly on most of their projects.
 They contributed to the production and directing of TV shows such as Arrested Development and Community, but nowadays they're mainly known as the movie directors who helmed the Marvel Cinematic Universe's biggest films (and biggest successes at that).

 In addition to writing and directing, Joe also trained as an actor.
 He has an MFA in performing arts.

 - Welcome to Collinwood (2002)

 - Community (2009)

 - 21 Bridges (2019) note

 - Everything Everywhere All at Once (2022) note